Brightwheel makes it easy than ever to track family payments and monitor student account balances!

 💡 You can customize the types of payment methods you wish to accept in your billing settings.

-Recording these payments in brightwheel are for tracking purposes only and you will still need to apply them to the student's account balance and deposit the funds at your bank.
-Because they are not linked to a payment method, you can't refund them directly through brightwheel.
+When recorded in brightwheel, they are for tracking only.
+You must still apply them to the student’s balance and deposit the funds at your bank.
+Since they are not tied to a payment method, they cannot be refunded through brightwheel.

 Providers can easily review the status of a payment to see if it has been paid or not, or if it is still processing.
 To do this, you'll want to review the Payment status for a given invoice or transaction.